CEOFYEAST/FactorioProductionCalculator/README.md

 ## Current Release

-The current release is the Production Calculator release; this release was created to show off my progress on the production calculator, which is a core feature of the website.
-The user can create a production chain, add and remove demand from this production chain, clear the chain entirely, and recalculate the time unit of the chain.
-The user's inputs, as well as the intermediary demand calculated as a result of said inputs, are dynamically displayed by the site.
-This new functionality can be found under the "Production Calculator" tab.
+The current release is the Save Slots & Security release; this release includes a system for editing and saving calculated production data across sessions for up to three factories.
+This release also takes steps to increase the overall security of the site; passwords are now hashed upon entering the server, and user sessions are stored in a secure fashion on the backend.

-Creating this release involved writing a package, creating an automated testing suite for that package, and coding a visual interface to expose the functionality of the package to the user.
+Creating this release involved implementing secure server sessions, adding hashing and length requirements for passwords, writing APIs for save slots and user account functionality, creating a package and manual testing dashboard for the backend route handlers, and designing a visual interface for the save slots menu.
+I hope you enjoy!

-The current user interface for the calculator is super gross; I plan on revamping all the visuals for the final release.

 ## Next Steps

-My plan going forwards is to create a better visual interface for the package, add crafter data calculation to the package, and leverage the user system to store prod chain data in user accounts.
+My plan going forwards is to create a better visual interface for the calculator, and add crafter and energy use calculations to the package.

 ## Keep Up With Updates